tomarp/CLTR/README.md

 - filtering participants (e.g., by condition or available sessions),
 - extracting specific phases (e.g., all steady‑state segments), and
 - aligning physiological signals, perception ratings, and environmental measurements on a common session/phase timeline.

-Researchers can join this metadata with physiological data tables using participant/session identifiers and timestamps to construct consistent analysis cohorts.

 ---